grp06/curie-George-Pickett/README.md

 Specs:

-1. When you select a team, only the team members that belong to that team will show in the second dropdown.
+1. When you select a team, only the team members that belong to that team should show in the second dropdown.
 Team members belong to a team if they have the team `id` included in their `teams` array.
 2. Selecting a new team from the top dropdown should always reset the bottom dropdown (i.e. you cannot have a team member selected who is not part of the selected team).
 3. Clicking on the top button while the bottom dropdown is open, should close the bottom dropdown and open the top dropdown.

 Please commit and push your work as you would in any work environment to easily allow others to review your changes.
 Ideally, create one pull request with all of your commits.
-Once you are finished, please send me an email and include a link to the pull request so that we can review your work!
+Once you are finished, please send [Will Goto](mailto:will@humbledot.com) an email and include a link to the pull request so that we can review your work!